Posted on

 - if unrepresented by a lawyer, file an appeal with the applicable appeals board.

-- the claimant missed a filing deadline,
+- you missed a filing deadline,

 - there were errors in paperwork filed, or